fairsilas/CSC410GA1/README.md

 # CSC410GA1
 The repo for GA assignment

-This genetic algorithm assignment takes lists of genomes and crosses them over using a simple genetic algorithm
+This genetic algorithm assignment takes lists of pixels with RGB values to make genomes and then crosses them over using a simple genetic algorithm.